Refuse to Fight Small Battles With Small, Petty People. Your Life is Bigger Than That!

-Refuse to fight small battles with small petty people.
-Your Life is bigger than that!
+We cannot let other actions, rewards and encourages bad behavior, in short, refuse to fight small battles with small petty people.
+Your Life is bigger and better than that.

 Being the daughter of a preacher, I was taught to love everybody and be subject to an authority figure.
 I grew up in a conservative Christian family that had family values, so I was shaped to know my role.

-In a traditional Christian family, such as mine, the father was always the go to person and his word was the law.
+In a traditional Christian family, such as mine, the father was always the go-to person, and his word was the law.
 As a result, the role of a female was nothing more than an assistant to the authority mentioned above figure.
 That is why I never saw my mother refuse my father.

 Not that I am complaining, it is just that you need to know how to deny a person if his wishes are going against yours, if the situation impedes your ability to learn and experience new things.
 The wisdom comes from the way you say it and, more importantly, how you say it.

-What my mom was doing is refusing to fight small petty battles that will get the greatest of her, she knew how to decide deliberately which battles are worth fighting.
+What my mom was doing is refusing to fight small, petty battles that will get the greatest of her, she knew how to decide deliberately which battles are worth fighting.

 One of the aspects of our lives that a good number of individuals are not able to handle are which battles are worth fighting and which one they should walk away and not fight.

-The reality is that, if you cannot say no to petty battles and walk away, you are only betraying yourself.
+The reality is that, if you cannot say no to small, petty battles and walk away, you are only betraying yourself.
 There is a famous quote that says: “Knowing when to walk away, is wisdom.
-Being able to is courage.
+Being able to walk away is courage.
 Walking away with your head held high is dignity."

-What I have learned being self-employed is that, in most of the cases, I behaved as a “yes” woman.
-Unfortunately, what I have learned the hard way is that giving an affirmative answer does not necessarily bring a positive result.
+What I have learned from being self-employed is that, in most of the cases, I behaved as a “yes” woman.
+Unfortunately, what I have also learned the hard way is that giving an affirmative answer does not necessarily bring a positive result.
 Occasionally, refusing the offer is much more profitable than taking it.
 Putting a high front is what distinguishes successful from an unsuccessful business woman or man.

 Is it hard for you to refuse someone?
 Do you find other people’s happiness more important than yours?
 The most important thing for you is to learn how to oppose someone and stick to it through thick and thin while pushing all the negativity to the other side.

 Think twice before you make a promise and don’t do it in situations when you know you cannot deliver.
 Being able to refuse or to say no in a proper mannered way could make most of our problems go away and in short always refuse to let small, petty people distract you from your significant, meaningful purpose.

-Do you agree it best to refuse to fight small battles with small petty people life is bigger than that?
+Do you agree it best to refuse to fight small battles with small, petty people life is bigger than that?

-Ms. Yolanda Adams - The Battle Is The Lords
+Yolanda Adams - The Battle Is The Lords

 © 2015 Pam Morris